wix-playground/dapperdox/README.md

 of custom Javascript.

-## Controlling authentication credential capture
+## Customising authentication credential capture

 The `apiExplorer` javascript object provides a method to add API keys to an internal list, and a method to inject those API keys into the explorer page, so that the user can select the key from a dropdown menu instead of having to type it in.